Last updated on May 14th, 2020 at 08:09 pm

 Some cyclists like to pedal fast and far.
-Some (me) like to use a bicycle to explore and enjoy the outdoors with lots of stops along the way.
+Some (me) like to use a bicycle to explore and enjoy the outdoors with stops along the way.

 Whichever you prefer, the Withlacoochee State Trail, 46 paved miles through beautiful rural landscape, is about as good as bike trails get.